Makarios III: Exile, escalation and Taksim (1955–1960)

 On 20 August 1955, Greece submitted a petition to the United Nations requesting the application of the principle of self-determination to the people of Cyprus.
 After that, the colonial government of Cyprus enforced the anti-sedition laws for the purpose of preventing or suppressing demonstrations in favor of union with Greece; but the archbishop defied them and continued demanding self-determination for Cyprus.

 In October 1955, with the security situation deteriorating, the British governor, Sir John Harding, opened talks on the island's future.
 By this stage, Makarios had become closely identified with the insurgency, and talks broke up without any agreement in early 1956.
 Makarios, vilified in the British press and viewed with suspicion by the British authorities, was abducted by Special Branch officers while attempting to board a flight at Nicosia airport.
 The joint police/military plan, codenamed Operation Apollo, saw Makarios exiled to Mahe Island in the Seychelles on 9 March 1956, as a 'guest' of Sir William Addis, Governor and Commander-in-Chief of the Seychelles.
 The Archbishop and his staff were flown to Aden and then on to Mombasa.
-At the Kenyan port the party were embarked in the East African Naval Vessel Rosalind, escorted by the frigate HMS Loch Fada.
+At the Kenyan port the party were embarked in the East African Shakespearian-class trawler HMEAS Rosalind, escorted by the frigate HMS Loch Fada.
 The flotilla arrived in Port Victoria on 14 March.

 In the latter years of the 1950s, the Turkish Cypriot community first began to float the idea of Taksim or partition, as a counterweight to the Greek ideal of enosis or union.
 Advocates of Taksim felt that the Turkish Cypriot community would be persecuted in a Greek Cyprus, and that only by keeping part of the island under either British or Turkish sovereignty could the safety of the Turkish Cypriots be guaranteed.
 In this way the Cyprus dispute became increasingly polarized between two communities with opposing visions of the future of the island.